Making treatment possible

 Giving Strength Inc. is a non-profit organization supporting research and treatment for the rare genetic disorder, SELENON Related Myopathy.

-What is SELENON?
+What is SELENON-RM?

 Finn was diagnosed in 2020 with the very rare genetic disorder SELENON Related Myopathy.
 Big Pharma does not support funding for rare disorders like SELENON.
 Currently, there are three dedicated teams conducting research.
 One research team in the United States and two doctors in Europe.